-When a person joins our community as a companion, they are provided with an individual bedroom, all meals provided in a communal dining room, and normal living expenses.
-There is no time limit and this stability helps people to rebuild their lives following homelessness.
+When you join our community and become an Emmaus companion, you are provided with an individual bedroom, all meals provided in a communal dining room, and normal living expenses.
+There is no time limit on this support, and our experience shows us that this stability helps people to rebuild their lives following homelessness.

-To be accepted at Emmaus Hertfordshire, a person has to sign off all benefits with the exception of Housing Benefit, which goes to Emmaus Hertfordshire and helps to fund the community home.
+To be accepted at Emmaus Hertfordshire, you’ll need to sign off all benefits, with the exception of Housing Benefit which goes to Emmaus Hertfordshire and helps to fund the community home.

 Most people stay at Emmaus Hertfordshire for a few months but some leave after a short time and others stay for years.

-Volunteering covers work in our five second-hand shops, gardening, maintenance, van driving, collection and deliveries, stock sorting, kitchen work, upcycling, upholstery, and in our eBay room.
+This could be working in one of our second-hand shops, gardening, maintenance, van driving, collection and deliveries, stock sorting, kitchen work, upcycling, upholstery, and supporting with our eBay shop.

-Appropriate free training is provided in health and safety, manual handling, food hygiene and other subjects as relevant.
+All companions living at Emmaus Hertfordshire receive training in health and safety, manual handling, food hygiene and other subjects as relevant.

 Some people also choose to gain experience in the PAT testing room to test donations of electrical items or restore donated furniture in the workshop.